sky-uk/kafka-message-scheduler/README.md

 ### Topic configuration

 The `schedule-topic` must be configured to use [log compaction](https://kafka.apache.org/documentation/#compaction).
+This is for two reasons:
-This is to allow the scheduler to delete the schedule after it has been written to its destination topic.
-This is very important because the scheduler uses the `schedule-topic` to reconstruct its state.
-This application will also support longer-term schedules so log compaction is required to ensure they are not prematurely removed from Kafka allowing the application to recover them after a restart.
+1.  to allow the scheduler to delete the schedule after it has been written to its destination topic.
+2.  because the scheduler uses the `schedule-topic` to reconstruct its state - in case of a restart of the KMS, this ensures that schedules are not lost.